cookiedan42/cookiedan42.github.io/aboutMe.md

 <img src="/assets/img/myFace.jpg" alt="" width="200" />
 <br/>

 I am a Systems Analyst and Software Engineer at the Urban Redevelopment Authority (URA) in Singapore.
+I have a Bachelor's degree in Computer Science from the National University of Singapore.
+My interest areas are in graph algorithms and parallel computing.

 My primary experience is in backend development and DevOps, with some frontend development too.

 Two of my recent projects are: